go-gorm/gorm/gitbook/docs/setup.md

 ##### Requirements

-Installing GitBook is easy and straight-forward, but there are a few requirements you’ll need to make sure your system has before you start.
+Installing GitBook is easy and straightforward.
+Your system just needs to meet these two requirements:

 * NodeJS (v4.0.0 and above are adviced)
 * Windows, Linux, Unix, or Mac OS X